-This means that when a customer places an order on your website, that order is automatically routed to your supplier who begins the process of producing the order and then shipping it out.
-These types of services, while beneficial, are often available only for certain types of products, or can be costly.
+When a customer orders on your website, it is automatically routed to your supplier, who begins producing the order and then shipping it out.
+While beneficial, these services are often available only for certain products or can be costly.

-Sometimes these services come with an upfront cost and also come with a fee for every order to compensate for shipping costs.
-Either way, understanding fulfillment is an essential part of estimating your eCommerce costs.
+Sometimes these services come with an upfront cost and a fee for every order to compensate for shipping costs.
+Either way, understanding fulfillment is essential to estimating your eCommerce costs.

 The next area to consider is marketing.
 Many eCommerce businesses struggle to get off the ground without any customers.
 The best way to resolve this is by using digital marketing.

 Digital marketing campaign costs usually start at $500 and can be as much as $5,000, depending on the size of your website.
-Remember, picking the right marketing strategy can be critical to making sure that your message reaches your audience.
+Remember, picking the right marketing strategy can ensure your message reaches your audience.

 Digital marketing is great because it is highly scalable.
 You can target specific demographics using different types of ad tools.
-One special technique, known as geo-fencing, allows you to target a single geographic area.
+One special technique, geo-fencing, allows you to target a single geographic area.

-Overall, the flexibility of digital marketing, its ability to scale with your needs, and its ability to target specific demographics are all going to need to be accounted for when estimating how much marketing will cost you.
+Overall, the flexibility of digital marketing, its ability to scale with your needs, and its ability to target specific demographics will all need to be accounted for when estimating how much marketing will cost you.

-After everything is set up and your customers are flocking to your store, you’ll still have to maintain your website.
+After everything is set up and your customers flock to your store, you’ll still have to maintain your website.
 Maintenance is all of the costs associated with keeping your business going.

 The main cost associated with maintenance is web hosting.
 Usually, there is the upfront cost of the domain name (as little as $10, or in the thousands for unique and memorable names), and then the monthly cost for hosting and bandwidth.

 Domain name registrations usually renew on a yearly basis, which is why they are included here.
-The amount you pay for your monthly web hosting service, like other aspects of eCommerce, is scalable.
-Therefore, you should make sure you consider how much bandwidth you’ll need.
+Like other aspects of eCommerce, the amount you pay for your monthly web hosting service is scalable.
+Therefore, you should consider how much bandwidth you’ll need.

-Earlier we discussed plugins and website functionality; sometimes these services renew on a monthly basis because they are service-based.
-This is another area you will need to account for as part of your business’s ongoing maintenance.
+Earlier, we discussed plugins and website functionality; sometimes, these services renew on a monthly basis because they are service-based.
+You must account for this in your business’s ongoing maintenance.